Amid coronavirus spike, pressure grows on U.S. agency to approve Trump-to-Biden transition

 “She’s going to make an ascertainment when the winner is clear, as laid out in the Constitution,” a GSA spokeswoman said before Biden’s remarks.

+Late on Wednesday, the leaders of the National Association of Manufacturers, including Dow Chemical CEO Jim Fitterling, called on Murphy to sign the needed papers “to ensure manufacturers can continue to work seamlessly with the federal government” on challenges such as vaccine distribution.

+“There is no time to waste nor room for error,” they wrote in a joint letter.
+“We know what is at stake: American lives and livelihoods.”

-The bipartisan National Task Force on Election Crises said on Tuesday it was “past time” for the GSA administrator to certify Biden.
-“This isn’t about politics.
+The bipartisan National Task Force on Election Crises said on Tuesday it was “past time” for the GSA administrator to certify Biden: “This isn’t about politics.
 It’s about honoring free and fair elections.
-It’s also about lost lives,” the group said.
+It’s also about lost lives.”

-Trump claims, without providing evidence, that he was cheated out of a victory by widespread fraud and has fired off a flurry of lawsuits that judges have mostly rejected.
+Trump claims, without providing evidence, that the election was marred by widespread fraud and has fired off a flurry of lawsuits that judges have mostly rejected.

 An administration official said the White House was not pressuring Murphy to withhold recognition of Biden as the winner.